AKASHAorg/akasha-docs/docs/index.md

 # Welcome to the AKASHA documentation

-Explore how to build amazing integrations using AKASHA (applications, widgets and plugins) and create unique experiences in Ethereum World.
+Explore how to build amazing integrations using AKASHA Core (applications, widgets and plugins) and create unique experiences in the Akasha World.

-### What is AKASHA?
+### What is AKASHA Core?

-Today, AKASHA is a framework that aims to facilitate the development of integrations in our microblogging site called [Ethereum World](https://akasha.ethereum.world/).
+Today, AKASHA Core is a framework that aims to facilitate the development of integrations in our microblogging site called [Akasha World](https://akasha.ethereum.world/).
 By providing it, we expect developers to have the opportunity to build and innovate in this decentralized social network ecosystem.

-In the future, we envision AKASHA as the platform that will allow people to create and sustain social technological spaces we call [Worlds](https://akasha.org/blog/2019/11/21/what-is-akasha-reloaded-what-is-ethereum-world).
+In the future, we envision AKASHA Core as the platform that will allow people to create and sustain social technological spaces we call [Worlds](https://akasha.org/blog/2019/11/21/what-is-akasha-reloaded-what-is-ethereum-world).

 ## AKASHA integrations